Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 ## Reflection on learning

 Over this project, I've picked up various skills.
 This project took place over many months and required me to build up time management skills.
-Breaking up tasks into small units and deciding on the proportion of time I would spend on each part were skills I built up over time.
+I learned how to break up tasks into small units and priotise units of work.

 In addition, I also learned a lot about writing large programs.
 Because I built up the ideas for voting as I wrote the program, the requirements changed often.
 As a result, the program had to go through a lot of revisions.
 Therefore, I was forced to write it in a modular way allowing me to change parts of it quickly and often without impacting other modules.
 These software design skills will be transferable to other projects.